FILMING OF THE NOVEL ‘ENIGMA’ BY ROBERT HARRIS

 The Bombe Rebuild team were called in rather late in the proceedings and this put us under great pressure to provide existing drawings and to produce new ones.

 When we were first asked to assist we found that only limited information had been provided and some of this was misleading as it related to other machines.

 One thing that added to the pressure was that we had been carrying out our research and had been producing new drawings from the “inside” out.
 Asylum wanted the outside drawings first so that they could make the main boxes.

 Our plan had been to leave the covers until last, as was the case on the original machines.
 Readers might be interested to know that there never were any fully detailed drawings produced for the covers on our target model.
 These were made to fit the completed machines just prior to dispatch.
 During WWII, three days was all that was allowed for the covers to be made, crackle painted, baked and refitted.

 Our task was to produce drawings that had never been produced before by taking a full machine assembly drawing, which also had never been produced before we started the Rebuild, and to add covers to this.
 We did have photographs to help us and limited outline dimensions from an American document.
-However, the main source of information came from Mr. Arthur Deamer who then lived in the Letchworth area.
-Arthur was one of the team who actually made the Bombe covers during WWII and fortunately has a very good memory.
-For example during one session, Arthur told us that we had drawn a cover that was too long.
-Asked why, he said it was simple.
-BTM did not have a sheet metal bending machine that could take this length of panel.
+However, the main source of information came from Mr Arthur Deamer who then lived in the Letchworth area.
+Arthur was one of the teams who actually made the Bombe covers during WWII and fortunately has a very good memory.
+For example, during one session, Arthur told us that we had drawn a cover that was too long.
+Asked why he said it was simple.
+BTM did not have a sheet metal bending machine that could take this length of panels.
 We studied the photographs again and found that this panel had been made in two sections.
 The final drawings fully defined where fixing screws were required.
 Asylum fitted dummy screws in these locations for visual effect although they were not required to hold the units together.